rrathle/orientation-git/README.md

 ## Checklist

 - [x] View this README
-- [ ] Create a GitHub Account
+- [X ] Create a GitHub Account
-- [ ] Open your Command Line Interface
+- [X] Open your Command Line Interface
-- [ ] Setting up your Username and Email
+- [X] Setting up your Username and Email
-- [ ] Setting up your Authentication
+- [X ] Setting up your Authentication
-- [ ] Forking a Repository
+- [X] Forking a Repository
-- [ ] Cloning a Repository
+- [X] Cloning a Repository
-- [ ] Making Changes to the Repository
+- [X] Making Changes to the Repository
-- [ ] Commiting Changes Locally
+- [X] Commiting Changes Locally
 - [ ] Moving Changes to GitHub
 - [ ] Standard Work Flow